 The Public Musical Works Database and Transparency of the Mechanical Licensing Collective

-Pursuant to the Musical Works Modernization Act, title I of the Orrin G. Hatch–Bob Goodlatte Music Modernization Act (MMA), the Copyright Office has issued a notice of proposed rulemaking regarding the contents of the public musical work database, database access, and database use, as well as issues related to ensuring appropriate transparency of the mechanical licensing collective (MLC).
+Pursuant to the Musical Works Modernization Act, title I of the Orrin G. Hatch–Bob Goodlatte Music Modernization Act (MMA), the Copyright Office has issued an interim rule regarding the contents of the public musical work database, database access, and database use as well as issues related to ensuring appropriate transparency of the mechanical licensing collective (MLC).

 The MMA directs the Office to issue certain regulations related to the MLC’s creation of a free database to publicly disclose musical work ownership information and identify the sound recordings in which the musical works are embodied.
 Specifically, the Office is directed to establish requirements to ensure the usability, interoperability, and usage restrictions of the musical works database as well as prescribe certain categories of information to be included in the database contents.
 In addition, the MLC must “operate in a transparent and accountable manner” and ensure that its “policies and practices . . . are transparent and accountable.”